CQLyu/CQLyu.github.io/research.md

 ## Mg II-traced Cool Gas Outflows toward Cosmic Dawn

-**In Lyu et al. (2026b), ** ...
+**In Lyu et al. (2026), ** **we present the first statistical investigation of Mg II-traced cool gas outflows in galaxies spanning a wide cosmic timeline from z ≈ 1 to z > 6 (with sample coverage extending to z ∼ 10).**

 Galactic-scale outflows are a crucial component of galaxy evolution, yet their properties in the early Universe remain poorly constrained.

-We present the first statistical investigation of Mg II-traced cool gas outflows in galaxies spanning a wide cosmic timeline from z ≈ 1 to z > 6 (with sample coverage extending to z ∼ 10).
 Using thousands of public JWST/NIRSpec spectra, we employ a signal-to-noise-weighted spectral stacking technique on the Mg II λλ2796, 2803 absorption doublet.
 We robustly detect blueshifted Mg II absorption in nearly all stellar mass and redshift bins, with the exception of the lowest-mass systems at z ∼ 1–2.
 The outflow equivalent width exhibits a positive correlation with stellar mass (M * ) at all epochs, with the fitted slope of 1.21 ± 0.35.
 Our work provides the first statistical constraints on Mg II-traced cool outflows in the low-mass (M * ≲ 10 9.5 M⊙ ), highredshift (z > 3) regime.
-We also find that the outflow velocities generally remain below the host halo escape velocities, consistent with a galactic fountain scenario.
-The consistency of the stellar mass outflow equivalent width relation across z ∼ 2–6 suggests a persistent, unevolving feedback mechanism governing the baryon cycle toward cosmic dawn.
+We also find that the outflow velocities generally remain below the host halo escape velocities, consistent with a galactic fountain scenario. **The consistency of the stellar mass outflow equivalent width relation across z ∼ 2–6 suggests a persistent, unevolving feedback mechanism governing the baryon cycle toward cosmic dawn.**

 <img src="https://cqlyu.github.io/images/Lyu26-1.png" class="floatpic" width="1000">

 ## Little Green Dots: [OIII]-bright Galaxies at the Epoch of Reionization

-**In Lyu et al. (2025b), ** ...
+**In Lyu et al. (2025b),  we present a spatially resolved analysis of 189 galaxies at redshifts z ∼ 6.7–7.6 selected via JWST/NIRCam F410M filter, and we investigate the internal structure of star formation, ionizing photon production and escape, as well as the resolved star formation histories within these galaxies.**

 Compact, low-mass galaxies with strong nebular emission are considered promising candidates for efficient ionizing photon production and escape.

-We present a spatially resolved analysis of 189 galaxies at redshifts z ∼ 6.7–7.6 in JADES GOODS-N and GOODS-S fields and selected via JWST/NIRCam F410M filter.
-By employing annular photometry and spectral energy distribution fitting across rest-frame UV to optical wavelengths, we investigate the internal structure of star formation, ionizing photon production and escape, as well as the resolved star formation histories within these galaxies.
 We find that these galaxies exhibit compact, centrally concentrated, and bursty star formation, especially in lower-mass systems ( log M * /M < 9.0 ).
-The central regions of them display extreme [O III]+Hβ equivalent widths (>1000 Å), high ionizing photon production efficiencies (ξ ion ∼ 10 25.6 Hz erg−1 ), steep UV slopes (∼−2.3), and elevated escape fractions ( f esc > 0.08), with all these properties peaking in the inner regions.
-These findings reveal outside-in growth and rising star formation histories at z ∼ 7, with the central regions of them playing a pivotal role in driving cosmic reionization.
+The central regions of them display extreme [O III]+Hβ equivalent widths (>1000 Å), high ionizing photon production efficiencies (ξ ion ∼ 10 25.6 Hz erg−1 ), steep UV slopes (∼−2.3), and elevated escape fractions ( f esc > 0.08), with all these properties peaking in the inner regions. **These findings reveal outside-in growth and rising star formation histories at z ∼ 7, with the central regions of them playing a pivotal role in driving cosmic reionization.**

 <img src="https://cqlyu.github.io/images/Lyu25b-1.png" class="floatpic" width="1000">